 Early and late punch-ins are also reduced to our own tolerances based on the software we have selected.
 SwipeClock allows us to set parameters on how early, or late, an employee can punch in.

 Since we have eliminated buddy punching, employees are now responsible for regulating their own time in and out and are not allowed by the system to punch in any earlier than their prescribed start time.

-We’ve even discovered that implementing biometric time clocks will help with missed punches.
-Because we are tracking specific individual employees with biometrics, our SwipeClock system can filter punch in and punch out options based on conditional logic.
+We’ve discovered that implementing biometrics will help with missed punches.
+The SwipeClock system can filter punch-in and punch-out options based on conditional logic.

-For instance, if an employee has punched out for a break, the system knows their only option is to punch in from the break.
-This helps reduce punching errors and helps assure our employees that they are getting their time recorded correctly.
+For instance, if an employee punches out for a break, the system knows their only option is to punch in from the break.
+This reduces errors and helps assure our employees that they are getting their time recorded correctly.

 Mobile Too: Biometrics Help Assure That The Right People Are In The Right Place

 Occasionally we have employees working at remote locations.
 Retail stores and restaurants don’t have this problem as much as construction companies, hotels, and other location-based hospitality businesses such as event management and planning.